Timonwa/timonwa/README.md

 I'm a self-taught front-end developer currently mastering the skills one step at a time.
 My Frontend skills are exceptional.
 My fault is Responsive Design; I just love to see a page I create have excellent responsiveness on both larger and smaller screens.
-(Yes, I love CSS and love making responsive web designs.) :grin:
+(Yes, I love CSS and love making responsive web designs and building reusable web components.) :grin:

 My current technical skills include:
 - HTML, CSS, JavaScript, Markdown